 The best trainers in the world understand that their role doesn't end with knowledge transfer and retention.
 The best trainers look for ways they can cultivate changes in learner behavior.

 From here, Dan humorously talks about two examples of behavior change.
-First, he tells how he helped a company prompt people to respond to mailers (just think how difficult this is by asking whether you respond to mailers); and second, he informs how he helped motivate some of the poorest people in Africa to save money while on very low budgets (again, consider the difficulty you have had in this area).
+First, he tells how he helped a company prompt people to respond to mailers (just think how difficult this is by asking whether you respond to mailers).
+Second, he informs how he helped motivate some of the poorest people in Africa to save money while on very low budgets (again, consider the difficulty you have had in this area).

 In the first example, people weren't responding to mailers which asked them to switch from name-brand to generic prescriptions.